liferay/liferay-docs/develop/tutorials/articles/migrating-a-legacy-application/00-migrating-a-legacy-application-intro.markdown

 What does all this mean to you with regards to your existing applications?
 That's what you'll learn in these tutorials.

-We'll start by showing you how to adapt a WAR-style legacy application to Liferay 7's API.
+We'll start by explaining what's involved with migrating a legacy application, so you can make an informed decision on how to structure your application for Liferay 7 and upgrade it for deployment on Liferay 7.